openconfig/gnmic/docs/user_guide/outputs/prometheus_write_output.md

 ## Prometheus Write Metrics

-When a Prometheus server (gNMI API) is enabled, `gnmic` prometheus write output exposes 4 prometheus counters and 2 prometheus Gauges:
+When the gNMI API and `enable-metrics` are enabled, the Prometheus write output exposes these internal metrics:

 * `number_of_prometheus_write_msgs_sent_success_total`: Number of msgs successfully sent by gnmic prometheus_write output.
 * `number_of_prometheus_write_msgs_sent_fail_total`: Number of failed msgs sent by gnmic prometheus_write output.